Kennisland/diligentsearch.eu/app/readme-config.md

 ## PhpMyAdmin configuration

+This application requires access to a MySQL database, to install it, type the following command:

+	sudo apt-get install mysql-server

-This application requires access to a MySQL database To simplifie DB management and visualization, we will use the phpmyadmin dashboard
+To simplifie DB management and visualization, we will use the phpmyadmin dashboard

 Download phpmyadmin package